akkartik/lines.love/Manual_tests.md

 * Like any high-level language, it's easy to accidentally alias two non-scalar variables.
 I wish there was a way to require copy when assigning.

-* I wish I could require pixel coordinates to integers.
+* I wish I could require pixel coordinates to be integers.
 The editor defensively converts input margins to integers.

 * My test harness automatically runs `test_*` methods -- but only at the top-level.
 I wish there was a way to raise warnings if someone defines such